 Hiking Trails at Kejimkujik National Park

-Hikers will love Keji’s 15 hiking trails that cut through a wide range of forest, including Acadian Forests, red maple floodplains, windswept pinetrees and old growth hemlocks.
-The trails are open throughout the year to hikers, cyclists and skiers, giving lots of opportunities to spot the park’s wild inhabitants, such as deer, foxes and the endangered Blanding’s Turtle.
+Hikers will love Kejimkujik’s 15 day-hiking trails that cut through a wide range of forest, including Acadian Forests, red maple floodplains, windswept pinetrees and old growth hemlocks.
+The trails are open throughout the year, giving lots of opportunities to spot the park’s wild inhabitants, such as deer, foxes and the endangered Blanding’s Turtle.

 After a day in the woods or on the water, visitors can set up camp at one of the many campsites throughout the park, including serviced sites with electricity and others that are lit only by the stars!

 For those seeking breathtaking views of a different sort, head down the coast to the Kejimkujik Seaside.
-The oceanfront section of Keji offers hikers a myriad of landscapes and wildlife to admire over a 12 kilometer (7.5 mile) loop.
+The oceanfront section of Kejimkujik offers hikers a myriad of landscapes and wildlife to admire over an 8.5-kilometre (5.4-mile) trail.
 The park’s white, sandy beaches, lagoons and patches of oak and maple offer plenty of opportunity to spot harbour seals, yellowthroats and the endangered piping plover.

-For more information about Kejimkujik National Historic Site and National Park, including guides and maps, visit http://www.pc.gc.ca/pn-np/ns/kejimkujik/index.aspx.
+For more information about Kejimkujik National Historic Site and National Park, including guides and maps, visit our website.